emchin/Hack-School-Notes/Part_2.md

 ### Objects

 Everything in JavaScript is an object.
-It's like the cake thing on TikTok.
+It's like the cake thing on TikTok (rip TikTok).

-In our project, though, one important object is our pokemon.
+In our project, though, one important object is our pokemon!

 Let's take a look at our Pikachu example from the slides: